 For the purpose of adjusting the annual clothes washer energy consumption for calculating the rating, EULLA shall be adjusted by EULCW, which shall be calculated as the annual clothes washer energy use derived by the procedures in this section minus the annual clothes washer energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y) / 293 or (therms/y) / 10, whichever is applicable.

-For the purpose of adjusting the daily hot water use for calculating the rating, the daily hot water use change shall be calculated as the daily hot water use derived by the procedures in this Section minus 3.97 gallons per day for the reference standard clothes washer.
+For the purpose of adjusting the daily hot water use for calculating the rating, the daily hot water use change shall be calculated as the daily hot water use derived by the procedures in this Section minus the gallons per day derived for the Energy Rating Reference Home clothes washer in Section 4.2.2.5.1.4.

+When a Dwelling Unit has no in-unit clothes washer, and no shared clothes washers are available in the building or on the project site for daily use by the Rated Home occupants or they exist, but the ratio of Dwelling Units to shared clothes washers is greater than 8, the energy and hot water use of the Rated Home clothes washer shall be the same as the Energy Rating Reference Home, in accordance with Section 4.2.2.5.1.

-For clothes washer energy use, total internal gains in the Rated Home shall be modified by 30% of the clothes washer EULCW converted to Btu/day as follows: EULCW * 106 / 365.
-Of this total amount, 90% shall be apportioned to sensible internal gains and 10% to latent internal gains.
-Internal gains shall not be modified for clothes washers located in Unconditioned Space Volume or outdoor environment,
+For clothes washer energy use, total Internal Gains in the Rated Home shall be modified by 30% of the clothes washer EULCW converted to Btu/day as follows: EULCW * 106 / 365.
+Of this total amount, 90% shall be apportioned to sensible Internal Gains and 10% to latent Internal Gains.
+Internal Gains shall not be modified for clothes washers located in Unconditioned Space Volume, Unrated Heated Space, Unrated Conditioned Space, or outdoor environment.

 Service Hot Water Use.
 Service hot water system use in gallons per day for the Rated Home shall be determined in accordance with Equation 4.2-11